afollestad/ulfberht/README.md

 *A little more bad-ass than a Dagger, huh?*

 Dependency injection is a technique in which an application supplies dependencies of an object.
-"Dependencies" in this context doesn't necessarily mean dependencies like in a Gradle file.
-Dependencies in this context are services (i.e. APIs, classes) that are needed in certain parts of your code.
+"Dependencies" in this context are not dependencies like in a Gradle file.
+Dependencies are services (i.e. APIs, classes) that are needed in certain parts of your code.

 Dependency injection enables you to pass around services without manual construction - it keeps track of everything for you and injects things where they are needed.
+The need for this is more apparent when you deal with very large applications.

 ---